Pyrdacor/Ambermoon-Advanced/WalkthroughTips.md

 You will gather 6 essences of those powerful creatures.
 Your starting point is a new book in the Newlake library.

 In the Crystal remains (Crytal was a big town in Amberstar) you will find some more information and the first essences already.
-In the wine cellar you can find an amulet with a name of it.
+In the wine cellar you can find an amulet with a name on it.
 Maybe you can return it to its owner?

 The essences can be used to empower the animal party member.
 But you also get a reward if you just return them to the person who could do the empowering.
 She is located in Spannenberg but you have to give her the amulet first.
+Note that you also get the reward if you empower the animal!

 ### Fire Temple